 Understanding the Saudi-Iran Relations

-- Saudi Arabia and Iran, two of West Asia’s major powers that have been at odds with each other for decades, agreed to restore diplomatic relations last week in an agreement brokered by China.
+- Saudi Arabia and Iran, two of West Asia’s major powers that have been at odds with each other for decades, agreed to restore diplomatic relations in March of this year in an agreement brokered by China.

 - The rivalry between the two dates back to prerevolution Iran when they competed with each other for regional dominance.

 - After the 1979 revolution brought down the Iranian monarchy and turned the country into a Shia theocratic republic, sectarian and ideological issues were added to the mix.

 - In recent times, it had turned into a cold war with both sides supporting their proxies across West Asia.